Vandreic/PushupProgression/README.md

 When new updates are released, you need to manually [download](https://github.com/Vandreic/PushupProgression/releases/latest) the latest release and install it over the existing installation.
 <br><br>
-**Note:** If PushupProgression is installed via Obtainium, updates can be downloaded and installed automatically.
+**Note:** If Push-Up Progression is installed via Obtainium, updates can be downloaded and installed automatically.

 </details>
 </details>